-The subject property's sidewalks connect directly to the Vistoso Trails Nature Preserve trail network and facilitates access to off-site trails identified in Exhibit I.9.A: Recreation and Trails.
-A new public trailhead west of the subject property will connect the Vistoso Highlands Drive sidewalk to the Vistoso Trails Nature Preserve trail network.
+The subject property's sidewalks connect directly to the Vistoso Trails Nature Preserve trail network and facilitate access to off-site trails identified in Exhibit I.9.A: Recreation and Trails.

 B. Open Space Ownership

 The property owner of the proposed multifamily development will own and manage natural and modified open space on the subject property.